Hi, I'm

 Illini Media Company

-Rebuilt editorial CMS and reader-facing platforms for a student media org with 50k+ monthly readers across six publications.
+Building web apps and internal tools for a student-run media company that reaches 50k+ monthly readers across six publications.

 I got into programming because I liked making people laugh.

-As I've grown up, that part has stayed the same.
-My interests have gotten broader, and the work I take on has become more ambitious, but it still comes back to the same reason I started: building for people.
-I care about whether something is actually usable, whether it makes sense to the person using it, and whether it solves a real problem instead of just sounding impressive.
+As I've grown up, that motivation has stayed with me.
+My interests have gotten broader, the work I take on has become more ambitious, but it still comes back to the same reason I started: building for people.
+I care about whether something is actually usable, whether it makes sense to the person interacting with it, and whether it solves a real problem instead of just sounding impressive.

 That feels even more important now.
 AI is making it easier to produce code, but faster code does not automatically mean better software.
-The harder part is still knowing what is worth building and why.
-I think good engineering comes from caring about the details, understanding the people affected by your work, and having enough taste to know when something is not good enough yet.
+The essential part is still knowing what is worth building and why.
+I think good engineering comes from caring about the details, understanding the people affected by your work, and having enough taste to know when a solution still needs to be better.

-Whether it's an opportunity, a question, or just to connect — I'm always happy to chat.
+Whether it's an opportunity, an idea I could help with, or you just want to connect, I'm always happy to chat.